 When a litter is registered, the application to register must be accompanied by a copy of the certificate of mating unless the person registering the kitten(s) is also the registered owner of the sire.
 The owners of the stud cat must provide a Certificate of Mating to the owner of the queen upon collection of the queen.
 (Rule added 24.10.2001)

 Transfer of Registration: Section 1 Rules 10a. and 10b.

 10a.
-When a cat or kitten is advertised or sold as a pedigree cat or kitten the breeder shall at the time of sale, provide the purchaser with a properly completed pedigree signed by the breeder, carrying 3 generations at least, showing all the breed numbers and registration numbers, also the breeder's name and address.
-If the cat/kitten is not registered, a copy of the mating certificate (Rule 3d) shall be supplied by the breeder to the new owner.
-(Amended 24.10.2001).
+When a cat or kitten is advertised or sold as a pedigree cat or kitten the vendor shall, at the time of sale, provide the purchaser with a properly completed pedigree signed by the breeder, carrying 3 generations at least, showing all the breed numbers and registration numbers, also the breeder's name and address.
+If the vendor is not the breeder, the pedigree must additionally be signed by the vendor.
+If the cat/kitten is not registered, a copy of the mating certificate (Rule 3d) shall be supplied by the vendor to the new owner.

-10b.
-If, at the time of sale, the cat or kitten is registered the seller shall provide the purchaser with a transfer form, duly completed and signed by the seller, unless it is jointly agreed in writing by both parties at the time of sale not to do so.
+10b. i.
+If, at the time of sale, the cat or kitten is registered the seller shall provide the purchaser with the registration card provided by the GCCF Office to enable a transfer of ownership.
+If this card is lost, damaged or otherwise unavailable a manual transfer form must be provided, duly completed and signed by the seller.
+(Amended 18.02.2015, 16.10.19)